buckbaskin/stopsign/docs/Learning_Algorithm_Comparison.md

 Round 2 primary goals/requirements: 30 fps for predictions (about 0.033 sec per prediction) and accuracy of 69% or higher.
 This means that if 2 keypoints are classified as stopsigns, then the expectation is that there's an overall image classification accuracy of about 90%.
 The test data is much larger than 500 keypoint descriptors, so the cutoff for performance at this point is faster than K-Nearest-Neighbors (or at least one set of parameters that outperforms the average KNN).

+### `KNeighborsClassifier`

+The KNeighborsClassifier was originally chosen for its accuracy.
+It's prediction latency is very lacking.
+It achieves 86% accuracy with 2 neighbors with uniform weights, which is also the fastest algorithm.
+It took about 11.5 sec for it to classify the example data.
+This corresponds to about 30 seconds to classify an image, which is about 900x slower than the goal.
+When transfered to the test case, the other algorithms should aim for a best case of at least better than 0.1 sec.

-### Round 2: `GradientBoostingClassifier`
+### `GradientBoostingClassifier`

 The classifier showed obvious correlation between the parameters selected, accuracy and prediction time.
 The average accuracy was 79%, with the maximum accuracy of 83% scored at a `max_depth` of 5 and a `num_estimators` of 200.
 The fastest algorithm was at the other extreme: 50 estimators with a maximum depth of 2.
 This algorithm took about 0.199 sec per prediction compared with an average of 0.537 sec per prediction.

+The accuracy meets the requirement for this round, but the prediction latency is likely insufficient for the current goal.

-### Round 2: `SGDClassifier`
+### `SGDClassifier`

 The stochastic gradient descent classifier performance has been variable and seems dependent on the seed or other less-understood factors.
 The `l1` loss function seems most effective.
 The `hinge` (linear) and `log` loss function seem to exchange the rights for most accurate (paired with `l1`) depending on factors that don't seem to be controlled by the parameters that I'm varying (at least not consistently).
 Maximum accuracy varies between 77% and 80%.
 In general, the algorithms all perform the same because the parameters that were varied are training-time parameters.
 The average prediction time is about 0.018 sec.

+The accuracy and prediction latency both meet requirements.
+The latency is a significant improvment over the KNN algorithm with little accuracy penalty (about 6%-8%).

 ## Further Considerations